-The College of Engineering offers a number of combined BS/MS programs for undergraduate students with outstanding academic records to encourage the best students to pursue advanced degrees.
+The College of Engineering offers a number of Combined Degree BS/MS programs for current Ohio State University undergraduate students with outstanding academic records to encourage the best students to pursue advanced degrees.
 This allows well-qualified undergraduates to start graduate study before completing their BS degree.
-Enrolling in a combined BS/MS program can shorten the total time to get both a BS degree and a MS degree.
-By enrolling in a combined BS/MS program, you are eligible to count up to 9 semester credit-hours of courses taken as a BS student toward your MS degree.
+Enrolling in a Combined Degree (BS/MS) program can shorten the total time to get both a BS degree and a MS degree.
+By enrolling in a Combined Degree (BS/MS) program, you are eligible to count up to 12 semester credit-hours of courses taken as a BS student toward your MS degree.

-You must meet all requirements imposed by the Graduate School for combined BS/MS programs.
-Section II of the official Ohio State Graduate School Handbook contains up-to-date information about these requirements.
-You are eligible to apply for a combined BS/MS program in engineering if:
+You must meet all requirements imposed by the Graduate School for Combined Degree Programs (BS/MS).
+Section VIII of the official Ohio State Graduate School Handbook contains up-to-date information about these requirements.
+You are eligible to apply for a if:

-- you have at least a 3.5 CPHR in all previous undergraduate work; and
+• You have at least a 3.5 CPHR in all previous undergraduate work

 Application, Admission, and Enrollment

 Students need to gain admission into the Combined Degree Program (BS/MS) prior to enrollment in combined courses.
 Courses taken prior to admission cannot be used for combined credit.

 The first step is to discuss combined course choices with an undergraduate advisor to ensure all requirements are being met for the BS program.
 Next, apply to the graduate program from which you want a MS degree.
 Follow the regular graduate admission process.
 Go to the ECE Application Process page to begin the ECE MS admission application.
 Indicate on the application your desire to enter the Combined Degree Program (BS/MS).